 The accent is the same.

-Except the combination of the makes it more acute.
+Sexually combination makes it more acute.

-Antibody tests, five minute tests, six and a half hour tests, 24-hour tests.
+Antibody tests, five-minute tests, six and a half-hour tests, 24-hour tests.

 It's got to be done anonymously.

-If if if companies want to do it, buildings want to do it in New York, you start with the temperature check.
+If companies want to do it, buildings want to do it in New York.

 You have a non-invasive thermometer.

-I I had this when I went to the Navy hospital ship, The Comfort, they just point this thing at your head, and I was 98.8.
+I had this when I went to the Navy hospital ship, The Comfort.

 Took my temperature yesterday with one of those little paper thermometer things.